annatippett/monc/README.md

 a flexible plug 'n play component based architecture with a focus on high performance computing (HPC) scaling and efficiency.  '

-# Compiling and Running on Leeds ARC machines
+# Compiling and Running on Imperial HPC

-To make compilation more simple on the ARC systems, a script called `monc_compile_arc.sh` has been written which loads the necessary modules and compiles MONC using fcm.
-A second script, `submonc.sge`, can be used to submit a MONC task using the command `qsub submonc.sge` and similarly loads the required modules before submitting the job.
+A script called `monc_compile_arc_imperial.sh` has been written which loads the necessary modules and compiles MONC using fcm -> in utils/arc

 ### MPI libraries and compilers on ARC